thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 As with dialects, this is a very simple interface that only specified the template mode in which the processor can be applied and its precedence.

-But there are several types of *events*, and there is actually one type of processor for each type of event:
+But there are several types of *processor*, one for each possible type of event:

   * Template start/end
   * Element Tags